johndru-astrophysics/blog/introspection-of-python-dataclasses/draft.md

 * A brief introduction to Python dataclasses and introspection
 * An example of a dataclass model to store data
-* Details on how to programatically inspect our example model
+* Details on how to programmatically inspect our example model

-Prerequisists:
+Prerequisites:
-* Basic python knowledge including defining classes
+* Basic Python knowledge including defining classes

-You can find the source code used in this article on GutHub:
+You can find the source code used in this article on GitHub:

 https://github.com/johndru-astrophysics/blog/blob/main/introspection-of-python-dataclasses/solar_system.py